PM Modi to unveil Indian G20 Presidency logo, theme and website on November 8 - ExBulletin

 PM Modi to unveil Indian G20 Presidency logo, theme and website on November 8

-New Delhi: Prime Minister Narendra Modi will unveil the logo, theme and website of India’s G20 Presidency on Monday via video conference, the Prime Minister’s Office said in a statement.
+New Delhi: The Prime Minister will unveil the logo, theme and website of India’s G20 Presidency on 8 November 2022 at 4:30 p.m. via video conference.

+Guided by the Prime Minister’s vision, India’s foreign policy has evolved to assume leadership roles on the world stage.
+In an important step in this direction, India will assume the presidency of the G20 from December 1, 2022.

+The G20 Presidency provides a unique opportunity for India to contribute to the global agenda on pressing issues of international importance.
+Our G20 Presidency logo, theme and website would reflect India’s global message and priorities to the world.

 |